-In the egg industry, for instance, male chicks are killed right after they have hatched, as they will not serve any commercial purpose, and an analogous tragedy is taking place in the dairy industry, where calves are taken from their mothers right after birth.
-And if the calf is unfortunate enough to be a male, he will be killed not long after, while if the calf is unfortunate enough to be a female, she is cursed to have the same life as her mother — a life where she will go through an unending cycle of painful insemination and pregnancy that results in the birth of a calf who will be taken away from her immediately every time.
+In the egg industry, for instance, male chicks are killed right after they have hatched, as they will not serve any commercial purpose, and a similar tragedy is taking place in the dairy industry, where calves are taken from their mothers right after birth.
+If the calf is unfortunate enough to be a male, he will be killed not long after, while if the calf is unfortunate enough to be a female, she is cursed to have the same life as her mother — a life where she will go through an unending cycle of painful insemination and pregnancy that results in the birth of a calf who will be taken away from her immediately every time.
 And, needless to say, the chickens and cows who are exploited for their eggs and milk also end up getting killed themselves, hanging upside down in a slaughterhouse.
 These are the horrors behind eggs and dairy, whether “organic” or not.

 Speciesism: No Better than Racism or Sexism

 We have finally realized that women should not be given fewer rights because they are women, that people should not be discriminated against because of the color of their skin, and that people who have a disability should not be treated with less care and respect because they have a disability.
 When it comes to humans, we have finally realized that it is by virtue of sentience alone — the fact that we are conscious beings who can experience suffering and well-being — that we have moral value.
-When it comes to humans, we recognize that this and nothing else is the true basis of moral concern.
+When it comes to humans, we recognize that this is the true basis of moral concern.
 Black, white, male, female, physically or cognitively impaired or not, it is all irrelevant for our status as beings of inherent moral value, beings who should be respected and treated as ends rather than means.

 ”But discrimination against non-human animals is not ethically unjustifiable.
 Human beings and non-human animals are different.
 Humans have cognitive capacities that other animals don’t have.”

-The same line of reasoning can be used to reveal how outraged we would be about the dairy industry if only the cows who are exploited by it had human bodies – and how outraged we should be over the dairy industry today, even though the cows “only” have cow bodies.
-It seems safe to say that we would never accept a practice that forcefully makes women pregnant every year and which takes away their children right after birth — the boys being killed soon thereafter and the girls being bound to have the same fate as their mothers — in order for us to get milk from these women, no matter how much we enjoy drinking milk or are unable to “give up cheese."
+The same line of reasoning can be used to reveal how outraged we would be about the dairy industry if only the cows it exploits had human bodies, and indeed how outraged we should be over the dairy industry today, even as the cows “only” have cow bodies.
+It seems safe to say that we would never accept a practice that forcefully makes women pregnant every year, and which takes away their children right after birth — the boys being killed soon thereafter, and the girls being bound to have the same fate as their mothers — in order for us to get milk from these women, no matter how much we enjoy drinking milk or are unable to “give up cheese”.
 Nobody would consider supporting this industry a matter of personal choice.
 And saying that we do it to women who have a cognitive disability does not change this.

-For a more detailed and broader case for veganism, see 'Why We Should Go Vegan' and 'Why “Happy Meat” Is Always Wrong'.
+For a more detailed and broader case for veganism, see Why We Should Go Vegan and Why “Happy Meat” Is Always Wrong.